 “I have had tingling and numbness in my right hand and pain in both of my calves.
 I also have had very blurred vision (optic neuritis).
 I had to use a walker at the health club to get around.

 My sister, an acupuncturist in California, recommended that I find an acupuncturist that is an advanced Balance Method practitioner.
 After receiving acupuncture twice a week from Steven Sonmore I no longer have any numbness or tingling in my right hand.
 The pain in my calves has improved.
 I also have seen improvements in my vision when nothing else has worked.
 I have not used my walker for months.
 Steven has also helped me with herbs that have helped with constipation and headaches.”
-Naomi Commers, patient at Complete Oriental Medical Care, LLC
+Naomi Commers, patient at Complete Oriental Medical Care.

-Chinese medicine has a long history of dealing with diabetes without modern drug therapy.
+Traditional Chinese medicine has a long history of dealing with diabetes without modern drug therapy.
 This indicates that great effort has gone into alleviating the various symptoms of diabetes by natural methods.

 Diabetes is a common metabolic disturbance of the endocrine system resulting from absolute or relative insulin deficiency.
 In the US, 17 million people suffer from diabetes.* Of these, 5.9 million people go undiagnosed.
 All causes of diabetes ultimately lead to hyperglycemia.
 Other symptoms include extreme fatigue, blurred vision, itchy skin, frequent or reoccurring infections, cuts and bruises that are slow to heal and tingling &/or numbness of hands or feet.

 Approximately 10% of people with diabetes have Type 1 and 90% have Type 2.
 Type 2 is more common in overweight people over 40 years old.
-With this type the pancreas does not produce enough insulin or there is insulin resistance.
+With Type 2 the pancreas does not produce enough insulin or there is insulin resistance.
 Milder conditions can be controlled with diet and exercise.
 A great exercise program for Type 2 diabetes is to swim, walk, or do yoga 4 times a week.

 Some of our patients receiving acupuncture and Chinese herbs also experienced a significant decline in cholesterol, triglycerides, and beta-lipoproteins.
 For other patients who were using insulin, the insulin could be reduced or stopped altogether.